mirzahilmi/LABIREEN/README.md

 ```
 ## Features

-What's all the bells and whistles this project can perform?
-* What's the main functionality
-* You can also do another thing
-* If you get really randy, you can even do this
+Here is a list of features available in this project :
+* Customer Account Sign-up
+* Customer Account Sign-in
+* Email Verification for Customer Accounts
+* Customer Account Profile Editing

 ## Configuration